krishnacheemalapati/GryphHacks23-Submission/gryphhacks/README.md

 ### `npm start`

 to run the app locally in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+To try the ASL trasncription, click on the "View Demo" button on the center of the home page.